Newton Abbot: Great Storm of 1987 + Demolition opposite the bus station

 The row of shops and houses opposite the bus station was in the process of being demolished, at one time to make way for the second half of the multi-storey car park that was never actually built.
 Yes, Newton Abbot has half a car park!
 Instead the plot of land became a regular down-to-earth car park, but by 2023 is likely to be a 5-storey hotel.
 Marvellous.

 If you look closely at the photographs in carousel view (just click on the first one to see each photo fill the screen) you will see certain things that may be of interest.
-For example, in one of the fallen tree you can make out the Vauxhall dealership right next to the railway station – now a row of rather ugly and poorly-built houses.
-In others you can see some of the shops at Bridge House, including a minute Woolwich Building Society bank.
+For example, in one of the fallen tree you can just about make out the Vauxhall dealership right next to the railway station – now a row of rather ugly and poorly-built houses.
+In others you can see some of the shops at Bridge House, including a tiny Woolwich Building Society.